Guide to Campus Living - Room Policies/Quiet Hours

 - Do not route electrical cords across aisles or corridors or under doors.

-- Extension cords must have a 3-prong grounded plug and may not be daisy chained (multiple cords plugged into one another).
+- Extension cords must have a 3-prong grounded plug and not be daisy chained.

 - No lit candles, open flames, or spark-producing devices are permitted.
 This includes incense.

 - Do not obstruct corridors, stairways, exits or doors from closing.

 - Decorations are not to be hung so as to obstruct exit lights, sprinkler pipes or heads, smoke detectors, fire alarm pull stations, portable fire extinguishers or cabinets, or other safety apparatus.